uxlfoundation/oneapi-construction-kit/doc/source/cl/tools.md

   -cl-std={CL1.1,CL1.2} determine the OpenCL C language version to use -cl-kernel-arg-info   this option allows the compiler to store
                         information for clGetKernelArgInfo

-optional SPIR extended arguments:
-  -spir-std=1.2         chooses the version of SPIR standard to follow
-                        (defaults to 1.2 if SPIR input detected) -x spir               indicates the input is in SPIR format (added automatically if SPIR input detected)

 optional oneAPI Construction Kit extended arguments:
   --strip-binary-header strips the header containing argument and kernel count